Tag: psychedelic art

 David Faulkner aka.
 Mr. Crystalface, Face the abyss, https://www.mrcrystalface.com/

 The use of psychedelics is a complex and controversial topic that has been debated by experts in various fields.
 Some argue that psychedelics have therapeutic potential and can be used to treat mental health conditions like depression, anxiety, and addiction.
 Others argue that the use of psychedelics can have negative consequences, such as increased risk of psychosis or hallucinogen persisting perception disorder (HPPD) especially if you’re schizophrenic.
 The use of psychedelics is illegal in most countries, and it is important to approach any drug use with caution and informed decision-making.
-If you are considering using psychedelics, it is recommended that you consult with a medical professional and do your own research to fully understand the potential risks and benefits.
-This article is an exploration guide and as I’m not an expert in this research by any means, please refer yourself to the list of organizations listed below studying the healing powers of the sacred medicines.
+If you are considering using psychedelics, it is recommended that you consult with a medical professional and do your research to fully understand the potential risks and benefits.
+This article is an exploration guide.
+I’m not an expert in this research by any means, please refer yourself to the list of organizations listed below studying the healing powers of the sacred medicines.

 psychedelic Aztec tree in space-what is psychedelic art blog veronica winters